Gerrymandering and Compactness: Implementation Flexibility and Abuse

+Gerrymandering is the practice of designing political districts whose shapes serve some agenda, often the consolidation of power by a political party or the disenfranchisement of a group such as a minority population.
+In 2018, litigation relating to gerrymandering was underway in at least twelve U.S.\ states, with several cases reaching the U.S.\ Supreme Court.
+In the same year, Colorado, Michigan, Missouri, Ohio, and Utah approved referendums intended to limit gerrymandering through the use of independent commissions.
+In 2019, cases from Maryland and North Carolina reached the Supreme Court, which ultimately rejected the federal judiciary's role in districting.
+With this decision both major political parties have begun to focus on state-level legislation and legal proceedings.
+The high-profile nature of these cases and citizens' demands for solutions has led to interest in developing ways to measure district fairness.

+Such measures give concrete axes along which districts and districting plans can be compared.
+However, the data used to measure a district may have noise or errors.
+The choices surrounding how a measurement is made also interact with each other to form a ``garden of forking paths"~\citep{Gelman2013} in which each choice affects the outcome of the others.
+This compounding can have a significant effect on certain scores that appear mathematically reasonable.
+We demonstrate this issue in a case study by showing that common ways of measuring the shape, or \textit{compactness}, of districts are affected by several factors irrelevant to fairness or compliance with civil rights law.
+We further show that an adversary could actively manipulate these scores to affect the assessment of a given plan.

+The U.S.\ Supreme Court has considered the shape of electoral districts in a number of cases including Reynolds v.\ Sims (1964), Gaffney v.\ Cummings (1973), Thornburg v.\ Gingles (1986), Shaw v.\ Reno (1993), Bush v.\ Vera (1996), Karcher v.\ Daggett (1983), and Cooper v.\ Harris (2017).
+Aside from legal precedents, 37 states require that their state legislative districts be compact and 18 explicitly require compactness of their congressional districts.

+Mathematically, the compactness of a district is a geometric quantity intended to capture how ``contorted" or ``oddly shaped" a district is.
+Although compact districts can also be gerrymandered and contorted shapes can arise from geographic or legal necessity, such as rivers or municipal boundaries, poor geometry is often understood as a signal of gerrymandering.
+For instance, in Bush v.\ Vera (1996), the Supreme Court condemned districts that were ``bizarrely shaped and far from compact."
+For these reasons, compactness is quantified during redistricting, though Thornburg v.\ Gingles (1986) demonstrates that many other considerations must also be made.

-The \emph{compactness} of a district is a key geometric consideration intended to capture the issues above.
-Many measures of compactness exist~\cite{altman1998,niemi1990,chambers2010}, and an ongoing discussion between mathematicians and legislators continues to debate their relative merits in promoting desirable district shapes.
+Many measures of compactness exist~\citep{altman1998,Niemi1990,chambers2010}, and mathematicians and legislators continue to debate their relative merits in promoting desirable district shapes.
 There has been less discussion, however, about how compactness scores should be implemented in practice.